BrokenRegistry/rotp-Fusion-X/README.md

 ---
 ---
 ### Additional features / changelog<br>
+- 0.91.1 (2022-04-02)
+  - Added: Transfert gamefile options to config file
+  - Changed back file name from PresetsTest.cfg to Presets.cfg ...
+Sorry for the mess
 - 0.90.2 (2022-04-02)
   - Updated to Xilmi Fusion 2020.03.29 <br>
   - Total reconstruction and stabilisation of the mod, now closer to Java's philosophy <br>